Maui Scuba Diving Fish Guide

 Kaʻanapali, Maui, Hawaiʻi

 This particular species is rare and only found in the Hawaiian Islands!
-They inhabit shallow reef areas, although it has recently been discovered that Bluestripes live at depths as deep as 600 feet.
-The horizontal blue lines along their yellow bodies make them very distinctive.
-These omnivorous fish need resource-rich environments where it is easier to find food.
-Thus, males of this species operate a harem system where they defend territory that includes up to four smaller females.
+It commonly inhabits shallow reef areas, although it lives at depths of 600 feet.
+The horizontal blue lines along its yellow body make it distinctive.
+These omnivorous fish need resource-rich environments where food is easier to find.
+Thus, males of this species operate a harem system, defending territory that includes up to four smaller females.

 Lau Hau